Best Things To Do in NYC with the Grandparents

 Share a special day at Lady Mendl's Tea Salon.
 Photo by Janet Bloom

-10. Step back in time by enjoying an enjoying afternoon tea.
+Step back in time and enjoy a classic afternoon tea.

 Head to Central Park to visit Belvedere Castle or one of the other stunning sights in NYC's backyard.